John Wycliffe: Anti-Wycliffe synod

 Of the 24 propositions attributed to Wycliffe without mentioning his name, ten were declared heretical and fourteen erroneous.
 The former had reference to the transformation in the sacrament, the latter to matters of church order and institutions.
 It was forbidden from that time to hold these opinions or to advance them in sermons or in academic discussions.
 All persons disregarding this order were to be subject to prosecution.
-To accomplish this the help of the State was necessary; but the Commons rejected the bill.
+To accomplish this, the help of the State was necessary, but the Commons rejected the bill.
 The king, however, had a decree issued which permitted the arrest of those in error.

-The citadel of the reformatory movement was Oxford, where Wycliffe's most active helpers were; these were laid under the ban and summoned to recant, and Nicholas of Hereford went to Rome to appeal.
+The citadel of the reformatory movement was Oxford, where Wycliffe's most active helpers were.
+The ban applied to them and they were summoned to recant.
+Nicholas of Hereford went to Rome to appeal.

 On 17 November 1382, Wycliffe was summoned before a synod at Oxford.
 He still commanded the favour of the court and of Parliament, to which he addressed a memorial.
+In 1383 he was summonsed to Rome, but he suffered a debilitating stroke and was excused from travel.
 He was neither excommunicated then, nor deprived of his living.

 Wycliffe aimed to do away with the existing hierarchy and replace it with the "poor priests" who lived in poverty, were bound by no vows, had received no formal consecration, and preached the Gospel to the people.
 Itinerant preachers spread the teachings of Wycliffe.
 The bull of Gregory XI impressed upon them the name of Lollards, intended as an opprobrious epithet, but it became, to them, a name of honour.
 Even in Wycliffe's time the "Lollards" had reached wide circles in England and preached "God's law, without which no one could be justified."
+Furthermore, not all anti-clerical people were Lollards, not all Lollards were Wycliffites, and not all productions attributed to Wycliffites were anti-Catholic, despite later conflation.